Deformations of Dimer Models

-\begin{remark} We note several remarks concerning the deformation data. \begin{enumerate}[\rm (1)] \item To define the deformation data, we need a type I zigzag path.
-If a dimer model is isoradial then any zigzag path is type I (see Definition~\ref{def_isoradial}), and hence $|\calZ_v^\rmI(\Gamma)|=|\calZ_v(\Gamma)|$.
-Also, even if $\Gamma$ contains no type I zigzag paths, we sometimes make a type II zigzag path type I by using the \emph{mutations of dimer models} (see Appendix~\ref{app_mutationdimer}, especially Example~\ref{mutation_typeII_to_I}). \item When we choose $r=1$ in Definition~\ref{def_deformation_data}, we have the zig (resp. zag) deformation parameter $\calX=\{X_1\}$ (resp. $\calY=\{Y_1\}$) with respect to $z_1$, and the weights of $\calX$ and $\calY$ are both $h=\ell(z_1)/2-1$.
-In this case, we only need these data to define the deformations (see Definition~\ref{def_deformation_r=1}). \end{enumerate} \end{remark}
+\begin{Remark} To define the deformation data, we need a type I zigzag path.
+If a dimer model is isoradial, then any zigzag path is type I (see Definition~\ref{def_isoradial}), and hence $\big|\calZ_v^\rmI(\Gamma)\big|=|\calZ_v(\Gamma)|$.
+Also, even if $\Gamma$ contains no type I zigzag paths, we sometimes change a type II zigzag path into type I by using the \emph{mutations of dimer models} (see Appendix~\ref{app_mutationdimer}, especially Example~\ref{mutation_typeII_to_I}). \end{Remark}